dan-mba/aws-sam-rekognition/README.md

 ## AWS SAM Faces API

-This project is my attempt to learn how to use AWS SAM to build a REST API using Lambda.
+This project is an API to detect forward facing faces in an image.
+It uses OpenCV and a pretrained Haar Cascade model.

+### API
+POST /faces
+send the binary image in the body and it will be returned with rectangles arround the faces

 ## Resources